Rewind-to-Delete: Certified Machine Unlearning for Nonconvex Functions: Abstract

 \section{Abstract}

-Machine unlearning algorithms aim to efficiently remove data from a model without retraining it from scratch, in order to enforce data privacy, remove corrupted or outdated data, or respect a user's ``right to be forgotten."
-Certified machine unlearning is a strong theoretical guarantee that quantifies the extent to which data is erased from the model weights.
-Most prior works in certified unlearning focus on models trained on convex or strongly convex loss functions, which benefit from convenient convergence guarantees and the existence of global minima.
-For nonconvex objectives, existing algorithms rely on limiting assumptions and expensive computations that hinder practical implementations.
-In this work, we propose a simple first-order algorithm for unlearning on general nonconvex loss functions which unlearns by ``rewinding" to an earlier step during the learning process and then performs gradient descent on the loss function of the retained data points.
-Our algorithm is black-box, in that it can be directly applied to models pretrained with vanilla gradient descent with no prior consideration of unlearning.
-We prove $(\epsilon, \delta)$ certified unlearning and performance guarantees that establish the privacy-utility-complexity tradeoff of our algorithm, with special consideration for nonconvex functions that satisfy the Polyak-Lojasiewicz inequality.
+Machine unlearning algorithms aim to efficiently remove data from a model without retraining it from scratch, in order to remove corrupted or outdated data or respect a user's ``right to be forgotten."
+Certified machine unlearning is a strong theoretical guarantee based on differential privacy that quantifies the extent to which an algorithm erases data from the model weights.
+In contrast to existing works in certified unlearning for convex or strongly convex loss functions, or nonconvex objectives with limiting assumptions, we propose the first, first-order, black-box (i.e., can be applied to models pretrained with vanilla gradient descent) algorithm for unlearning on general nonconvex loss functions, which unlearns by ``rewinding" to an earlier step during the learning process before performing gradient descent on the loss function of the retained data points.
+We prove $(\epsilon, \delta)$ certified unlearning and performance guarantees that establish the privacy-utility-complexity tradeoff of our algorithm, and we prove generalization guarantees for functions that satisfy the Polyak-Lojasiewicz inequality.
+Finally, we demonstrate the superior performance of our algorithm compared to existing methods, within a new experimental framework that more accurately reflects unlearning user data in practice.